 Students are expected to attend regularly and punctually all classes, laboratory periods, and other academic exercises.
 Students are responsible for all work required in courses.
 The instructor shall determine the effect of absences upon grades and may permit or deny the privilege of making up work, including examinations, within the time limits of the semester.

-In the event of a prolonged absence, a student is advised to consult with the Office of the Dean of Students to avoid the possibility of academic penalty.
+In the event of a prolonged absence, a student is advised to consult with the Office of the Dean of Students.

 Grades